How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 When our DIY aeroponic system build video went viral with over 4 million views on Instagram and Facebook, we received thousands of questions about every step of the process.
 Originally shared as a multi-part series, we've now combined everything into one comprehensive guide so you can see the complete journey from building the system to harvesting your first crop.

-This is the same system we've been using since 2018—long before On The Grow even existed—and it's become one of our favorite ways to grow greens indoors with minimal effort.
+This is the same system we've been using since 2018, long before On The Grow even existed, and it's become one of our favorite ways to grow leafy greens, herbs, and even peppers indoors with minimal effort.

 The benefits include: